KonduitAI/dl4j-dev-tools/codegen/README.md

 See `DocTokens` class for more details.

 ## Constraints
-Available within an op and a config context.
+Available within an op, mixin and a config context.

     Constraint("Error Message if constraint isn't satisfied"){ /* constraint definition */ }
     BackendConstraint("Error Message if constraint isn't satisfied"){ /* constraint definition */ }